kHarshit/kHarshit.github.io/_posts/2018-08-24-loss-functions.md

 ## Cross-entropy (log loss)

+### Background: Entropy

+Before understanding cross-entropy, it helps to understand **entropy**, a concept from information theory introduced by Claude Shannon.
+Entropy measures the amount of uncertainty or surprise in a probability distribution.
+For a discrete random variable X with probability distribution p(x), it is defined as:

+$$H(X) = -\sum_{x} p(x) \log p(x)$$

+The term $$-\log p(x)$$ represents the "surprise" of observing event x — the less likely an event, the more surprising it is.
+Entropy is the expected value of this surprise.
+It is high when probabilities are nearly uniform (high uncertainty) and low when the distribution is skewed (low uncertainty).
+For example, a fair coin has entropy of 1 bit, while a biased coin that always lands heads has zero entropy.

+Cross-entropy extends this concept to measure the difference between two distributions.

+### Definition

-The cross-entropy loss is also used in case of classification problems for estimating the accuracy of model whose output is a probability, `p`, which lies between 0 and 1.
+The cross-entropy loss is used in case of classification problems for estimating the accuracy of model whose output is a probability, `p`, which lies between 0 and 1.
 In case of binary classification, it can be written as:

 $$L(y) = -{(y\log(p) + (1 - y)\log(1 - p))}$$